-In order to reject common mode forces (driver no. 3) we would like the cylinders to be coupled like in a balance.
+In order to reject common-mode forces (driver 3), we would like the cylinders to be coupled like in a balance.
 With mechanical suspensions this is possible, though not trivial.
-A very imaginative design has been proposed by D. Bramanti in 1998 ([23] Ch.
-2 Fig. 2.7) and updated in 2009 ([40] Ch.
-3): the concentric cylinders are arranged to form a peculiar beam balance with the beam along the cylinders axis made by appropriate coupling arms which can be adjusted with inch worm actuators in order to balance the balance.
+A very imaginative design was proposed by [42] (see [23, chapter 2, figure 2.7]) and updated in [40, chapter 3]: the concentric cylinders are arranged to form a peculiar beam balance with the beam along the cylinders axis made by appropriate coupling arms which can be adjusted with inch worm actuators in order to balance the balance.
 The whole design is perfectly symmetric w.r.t. the center of mass both in azimuth (cylindrical symmetry) and top/down.
-The common mode force against which balancing is performed is the inertial force resulting from air drag on the spacecraft.
+The common-mode force against which balancing is performed is the inertial force resulting from air drag on the spacecraft.

-On ground against 1-g beam balances are balanced to 5 parts in 10^{10} [42].
-In GG the force to be balanced is 50 million times smaller than 1-g and the required level of balance (rejection of common mode forces) is by 1 part in 10^5 ([40], Sec.
-4).
-The mechanical suspensions are very weak U-shape lamellae (a 10 kg proof mass inside GG requires a suspension that one would use on ground for suspending 0.2 milligram against local gravity).
-They provide also passive electric discharging of the test masses, which is crucial in gravity experiments, but unlike dummy wires like those used to discharge the test bodies of μ SCOPE, in GG they couple the masses in a well designed manner and ensure a small value of the relevant losses (1/2000).
+On ground against 1g beam balances are balanced to 5 parts in 10^{10} [43].
+In GG, the force to be balanced is 50 million times smaller than 1g and the required level of balance (rejection of common-mode forces) is by 1 part in 10^5 [40, chapter 4].
+The mechanical suspensions are very weak U-shape lamellae (a 10 kg proof mass inside GG requires a suspension that one would use on ground for suspending 0.2 mg against local gravity).
+They provide also passive electric discharging of the test masses, which is crucial in gravity experiments, but unlike dummy wires like those used to discharge the test bodies of μ SCOPE, in GG they couple the masses in a well-designed manner and ensure a small value of the relevant losses (1/20 000).

-After drag free control, rejection of the remaining drag effect by the GG balance is very effective, hence only a very small fraction produces a differential displacement of the test cylinders while most of it acts the same on both of them.
-The readout must be insensitive to this common mode effect, otherwise it may be detected as differential -to some extent- and therefore compete with the signal.
-The great property of torsion balances on ground, whereby the center of mass is necessarily aligned with the fiber and common mode forces are perfectly rejected does not hold if the balance is at 0-g.
-In space we need both rejection of common mode forces by the test masses and a differential readout.
+After drag-free control, rejection of the remaining drag effect by the GG balance is very effective; hence, only a very small fraction produces a differential displacement of the test cylinders, while most of it acts the same on both of them.
+The readout must be insensitive to this common-mode effect; otherwise, it may be detected as differential-to some extent- and therefore compete with the signal.
+The great property of torsion balances on ground, whereby the center of mass is necessarily aligned with the fiber and common-mode forces are perfectly rejected, does not hold if the balance is at 0g.
+In space, we need both rejection of common-mode forces by the test masses and a differential readout.